FK Lovćen: Period 2006–

 After the independence of Montenegro, Lovćen participated in the first season of the Montenegrin Second League.
 Lovćen finished first in the 2006/2007 season of the Second League, and was directly promoted to the Montenegrin First League.

 At the first match in the First League, Lovćen played on 11 August 2007. against OFK Petrovac in Cetinje – 2:2, with attendance of 2,000 supporters.
 In 2009, for the first time since the independence, Lovćen appeared in the final Cup of Montenegro, when they lost the game against OFK Petrovac.
 Before that match, in the semifinals, Lovćen eliminated FK Budućnost.

 Lovćen made its greatest success in the First League during the 2013/14 season.
 After the first half-season, the club from Cetinje finished third.
 During the spring season, the club made a historic row of 11 matches without a loss (7 consecutive wins).
 Lovćen finished the season in second place, which was the best ever result in the club's history.

 In the same season, on 21 May 2014, for the first time, Lovćen won the Montenegrin Cup.
 During the 2013/2014 Montenegrin Cup, Lovćen eliminated Zora (1:0), Crvena stijena (8:0, 1:2), Zeta (1:0, 1:2) and Petrovac (3:0, 0:0).
 In the finals, Lovćen won the game against Titograd, so the club from Cetinje won their first national trophy.

 With that success, for the first time in the club's history, Lovćen qualified for the European Cups.

 After 10 consecutive seasons in top-tier competitions, in the 2016/17 season, FK Lovćen finished in 11th position, so they were relegated to Montenegrin Second League.
-They spent a single season in second-tier, with comeback to First League after the playoffs against Kom (2-1; 0-0).
+They spent a single season in second-tier, with comeback to First League after the playoffs against Kom (2–1; 0-0).
 Next year, FK Lovćen made an impressive result in Montenegrin Cup, crowned with third performance in the finals.
-But, in the game for trophy, team from Cetinje was defeated against Budućnost (0-4).
-At the same time, FK Lovćen was relegated from the First League, again after the playoffs against Kom (0-1; 0-1).
+But, in the game for trophy, team from Cetinje was defeated against Budućnost (0–4).
+At the same time, FK Lovćen was relegated from the First League, again after the playoffs against Kom (0–1; 0–1).

 The worst days in the history of club started on 2019/20 season.
 FK Lovćen finished as ninth on the table, which meant relegation to Montenegrin Third League.
 That was the first-ever performance of FK Lovćen in the bottom-tier competition.
-In October 2020, they reached another depth when the were beaten 10-1 by Obilić.
+In October 2020, they reached another depth when they were beaten 10–1 by Obilić.